 Obviously we are not advocating anything that your city attorney

-has not looked at and fully approved as legal in your state or within the limits of your
+has not considered carefully and fully approved as legal in your state or within the limits of your

 city charter.
-Some states and local governments will think that property rights give the landlords the right to do anything, including keeping their properties empty.
+Some states and local governments will decide that property rights give the landlords the right to do anything, including keeping their properties empty.
+Even in this situation, you might try for pledges of voluntary compliance among the downtown landlords.

 You'll need some good existing conditions research before starting your campaign for a vibrant downtown ordinance, but you can do this yourselves.
 If no staff or staff time is available for the task, ask your planning commission, city council, chamber of commerce, or local students to take on the job of simply inventorying what first-floor spaces are vacant and who owns them.